 - Scientific and technological services and research and design relating thereto;

-- industrial analysis and research services;
+- industrial analysis, industrial research and industrial design services;

-- design and development of computer hardware and software.
+- Design and development of computer hardware and software.

 - Services for providing food and drink;

-- temporary accommodation.
+- Temporary accommodation.

 - Medical services;

-- veterinary services;
+- Veterinary services;

-- hygienic and beauty care for human beings or animals;
+- Hygienic and beauty care for human beings or animals;

-- agriculture, horticulture and forestry services.
+- Agriculture, aquaculture, horticulture and forestry services.

 - Legal services;

-- security services for the physical protection of tangible property and individuals;
+- Security services for the physical protection of tangible property and individuals;

 Eva Troiani law firm can assist you in finding the most appropriate classes for your trademark.
 Contact us for more information.